qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

   directions are correspond to the one-way road, both directions --- two-way road.

-If some fields don't have any value or do not exists --- default values are used.
+If some fields don't have any value or do not exist --- default values are used.
 You can change defaults and some plugin settings in plugin settings dialog.

 Usage
 ------

-After plugin activation you will see additional panel on the left side of the main QGIS window.
-Now make some definitions to the :guilabel:`Road graph settings` dialog in the menu :menuselection:`Plugins --> Road Graph`.
+After plugin activation you will see an additional panel on the left side of the main QGIS window.
+Now make some definitions to the :guilabel:`Road graph plugin settings` dialog in the menu :menuselection:`Vector --> Road Graph -->`.

 Select a Start and a Stop point in the road network layer and click on **[Calculate]**.